-Daylight saving time changes were formally established in most of the U.S. in 1966, but they continue to be a hassle for maintenance teams, facility managers, IT staff and anyone else in charge of keeping a building running smoothly.
+Daylight saving time (DST) changes were formally established in most of the United States almost 60 years ago, but the biannual changes continue to be a hassle for maintenance teams, facility managers, IT staff and anyone else in charge of keeping a building running smoothly.

-Here are some tips for preparing your clocks for DST and troubleshooting when things don’t go as planned.
+Here are some tips for preparing your clocks for DST and troubleshooting if things don’t go as planned.

 Make sure your synchronized clocks are ready.

 Adjusting for daylight saving time is made infinitely easier if you have a synchronized clock system that performs DST updates automatically.
 Rather than sending staff around to manually change every clock twice a year, maintenance workers can remain focused on the other critical tasks that keep your facility running smoothly.

 American Time's clocks and clock systems eliminate the need for manual DST adjustments.
 Additionally, many of our systems, such as the SiteSync IQ® clock system, IP network clocks, and the EverAlert® communication system can leverage synchronized time to manage other systems in your building, such as scheduled bells or lighting.

 Check the power source

 To be sure a wired system clock is syncing correctly and ready for the time change, unplug it and wait until the time is different than the master before plugging it back in.
 This could take up to an hour depending on the type of clock and if it is equipped with a capacitor (feel free to contact us if you're not sure).
 It should re-sync as it receives the time signal, a process that could take up to 24 hours, depending on the type of clock.

-For wireless, power-over-Ethernet (PoE), and Wi-Fi clocks, remove the power from the receiver (Battery/110V/24V) and wait for the clock to come to a complete stop before applying power to the clock.
+For wireless, power-over-Ethernet (PoE), and Wi-Fi clocks, remove the power or battery from the receiver and wait for the clock to come to a complete stop before reconnecting power to the clock.
 The clock should re-sync automatically within 24 hours.
-This can be expedited by taking the master out of quiet mode if your unit is equipped prior to power cycling the clock.
+For wireless clocks, this can be expedited by taking the master out of quiet mode if your unit is equipped prior to power cycling the clock.

 Don’t forget to check your battery life, as well.
-If it’s supplying 1.5 volts or more, it should be good to go.
-The clock should automatically adjust.
+If it’s supplying 1.5 volts or more, it should be good to go and the clock should automatically adjust.
 For PoE and Wi-Fi systems, this can be done from the comfort of your desk (or any other place with internet access) using the inCloud Management Portal.

 Inspect the Master Controller

-For a Wi-Fi network, make sure you've got the proper settings for SSID (network name), passphrase and the time server.
+For a Wi-Fi network, make sure you've got the proper settings for SSID (network name), password and valid time server address(es).

 If you're working with a PoE system, take a look at your network time servers, and the cables running to the clocks.

 Troubleshooting clocks that aren’t prepared